andrelandgraf/react-datalist-input/README.md

 - Exposes helper hooks
 - Exposes underlying components for full customization

 **Note:** Be aware that version 3.0.0 includes breaking changes.
-Version 3.0.0 deprecates some properties from the DatalistInput component but all but one use case still be implemented in the new version (in a more intuitive way using the `useComboboxControls` hook).
-The only property that has been fully depcreated is `requiredInputLength`.
-Please create an [Issue](https://github.com/andrelandgraf/react-datalist-input/issues) if you need it!
+Version 3.0.0 deprecates some properties from the DatalistInput component such as `requiredInputLength`.
+Instead of using custom properties for different use cases, you have now full control using the `useComboboxControls` hook and the `filters` property.
+Use plain React state and callbacks to control every aspect of the component's behavior!

 #### Version 2.2.0